 - Add Propolis Tincture: add 1 teaspoon of propolis tincture to the water.
 Propolis has strong antimicrobial properties, making it effective against bacteria that cause plaque and bad breath.

-- Add Essential Oils: add 5 drops of peppermint or spearmint essential oil for its freshening and antibacterial effects.
-Optionally, add 5 drops of tea tree essential oil for additional antimicrobial support.
+- Add the Carrier Oil Mixed with Essential Oils: add 1 teaspoon liquid carrier oil (for example, sweet almond, fractionated coconut, or grapeseed) and 5 drops of peppermint or spearmint essential oil for its freshening and antibacterial effects, plus 5 drops of tea tree essential oil for additional antimicrobial support.

 Step # 3: Mix and Store